orbiting/docs/guides/how-to-run.md

 - [Publikator API on 5010](http://localhost:5010/graphiql)
 - [Asset Server on 5020](http://localhost:5020/)

-Note: The all servers greets you with `Cannot GET /` on the root route.
+Note: All servers greets you with `Cannot GET /` on the root route.
 The API servers have a graphical API explorer available at `/graphiql`.

 ### 2. Setup the Frontends